 There are several options for RV storage in Omaha.
 Some people prefer to leave their RV parked in one spot, but others like to move around as much as possible.

-If you plan to park your RV in one place, you need to find a location that offers security, privacy, and convenience.
+If you plan to park your RV in one place, you need to find a local rv storage location that offers security, privacy, and convenience.

 One option is to use a lot owned by the city.
 Lots are usually open 24 hours a day, seven days a week.
 They offer security, privacy, and they provide utilities such as water, electric, sewer, cable TV and phone services.

-However, this type of RV storage comes with a price tag.
+However, this type of RV storage in Omaha comes with a price tag.
 You’ll pay for the lot itself, plus any additional charges for utilities.

 Another option is to use a private lot.
 Private lots are typically smaller than city lots.
 They are generally less expensive than city lots, and they don’t require a long term commitment.
 However, they come with fewer amenities.